cal-itp/benefits/docs/guides/manual-testing/getting-started.md

 ## Payment cards

-To test the Littlepay or Switchio card enrollment flows, use test [Payment card information](https://docs.google.com/document/d/1bFynuiLy9POXYEYnLVEQJpAm1TVqlappN9lU9ev3Bvg/edit#heading=h.6l8f6lihq1vz), along with any fake name, any CVV and an expiration date in the future.
+To test the Littlepay or Switchio card enrollment flows, use sample [Payment card information](https://docs.google.com/document/d/1bFynuiLy9POXYEYnLVEQJpAm1TVqlappN9lU9ev3Bvg/edit#heading=h.6l8f6lihq1vz), along with any fake name, any CVV and an expiration date in the future.

 ## Benefits Administrator

-To test the Benefits Administrator from the perspective of a _Transit Agency user_, login using the sample [Benefits Admin account](https://docs.google.com/document/d/1bFynuiLy9POXYEYnLVEQJpAm1TVqlappN9lU9ev3Bvg/edit?tab=t.0#heading=h.yavvkfyg4n).
+To test the Benefits Administrator from the perspective of a _Transit Agency user_, sign in using the sample [Benefits Admin account](https://docs.google.com/document/d/1bFynuiLy9POXYEYnLVEQJpAm1TVqlappN9lU9ev3Bvg/edit?tab=t.0#heading=h.yavvkfyg4n).

 ## When to test

-Manual testing is an important part of the feature release and refactoring processes.
 The following table outlines some key conditions in which different manual testing scenarios should be run.

 | Condition                                                            | Scenario(s)                                           | Environment(s)         |
 | -------------------------------------------------------------------- | ----------------------------------------------------- | ---------------------- |